w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 **Intro language Proposal 2: Limit to non-web software that provides a keyboard or accepts input from a keyboard or keyboard interface**

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.1.1](https://www.w3.org/WAI/WCAG22/Understanding/keyboard#intent) if it is limited to ICT that is, or includes**, non-web software that provides a keyboard or accepts input from a keyboard or keyboard interface.**
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.1.1](https://www.w3.org/WAI/WCAG22/Understanding/keyboard#intent) if it is limited to ICT that is, or includes, **non-web software that provides a keyboard or accepts input from a keyboard or keyboard interface.**

 **Intro language Proposal 3: Only scope in ICT that accepts keyboard input**